TechGF/react-lab-1/README.md

 - Commit and push your code to your forked repository
 - Make a pull request back to this repository
     + Mention your Instructor and TA's names in your pull request message

+...

+## Credit

+This lab is a React 17 / ES6 update to the excellent tutorial found at: https://buildwithreact.com/